 Implementation Target: Collaborate with the cities and C/CAG to develop and maintain an inventory of the current stock of all restricted below-market-rate (BMR) units, and to establish and implement a program to monitor and enforce all recorded terms of affordability.
-Include an inventory of BMRs as an eligible use of County funds under DOH's Equity Innovation Fund RFP.
 Create an interdepartmental process for monitoring/regulating units over the term of restriction.
-As BMRs become vacant, list units on the regional affordable housing listings portal, detailed in HE goal 23.3 and 36.5, with the ultimate goal of listing the complete inventory of BMRs through the regional affordable housing listings portal.
+As BMRs become vacant, list units on the regional affordable housing listings portal, detailed in HE goal 36.5, with the ultimate goal of listing the complete inventory of BMRs through the regional affordable housing listings portal.

 Timeframe: Ongoing.
-The County will explore potential collaboration with other jurisdictions, explore the potential to work with and through the 21 Elements collaborative, and solicit potential consultants by the end of 2023.
-If feasible, the inventory and updating and monitoring procedures will be established by the end of 2025.
+The County will explore potential collaboration with other jurisdictions, explore the potential to work with and through the 21 Elements collaborative, and solicit potential consultants in 2025.
+If feasible, the inventory and updating and monitoring procedures will be established by the end of 2027.

-HE 4.2 Respond to any notices including Notice of Intent to Pre-Pay, Owner Plans of Action, or Opt-Out Notices filed on assisted projects.
+Respond to any notices including Notice of Intent to Pre-Pay, Owner Plans of Action, or Opt-Out Notices filed on assisted projects.
 Encourage local qualified entities to consider acquiring the at-risk project should the property owner indicate a desire to sell or transfer the property.

-Implementation Target: DOH to continue to review notices filed on assisted projects and investigate any possible opportunities to acquire at-risk properties.
+Implementation Target: DOH to continue to review notices filed on assisted projects and investigate any possible opportunities to acquire atrisk properties.

 Timeframe: DOH to continue to respond upon receipt of notices.

-HE 4.3 Support existing affordable housing projects seeking resyndication of tax credits by extending and restructuring existing County loan and affordability terms.
+Support existing affordable housing projects seeking resyndication of tax credits by extending and restructuring existing County loan and affordability terms.
 Support the addition of new tax credit funding which will be used to fund major rehabilitation work on aging deed-restricted properties.

 Implementation Target: Proactively reach out to projects prior to the end of the County loan terms to discuss possible refinancing and resyndication next steps.

 Timeframe: 2023-2031.
 Review expiring restrictions list at least annually to identify projects at the end of their affordability restriction term with the County.